 Apparently 1972 was the year of horrifying rabbit movies, you guys!
-Anyone who didn’t get their kicks from Watership Down had Night Of The Lepus to enjoy as one of the only horror movies ever to think bunnies could possibly be scary.
+Anyone who didn’t get their kicks from Watership Down had Night Of The Lepus to enjoy as one of the only horror movies ever to think bunnies could possibly be scary, and one of the defacto best horror movies in the genre.
 It’s an absolutely wacky horror movie about giant mutant rabbits attacking a small town.
 As if that wasn’t conceptually stupid enough to fail, the filmmakers decided to get their chilling effects by filming actual rabbits on miniature sets (along with the occasional awkward human-in-a-bunny costume).
 To say those attempts at bunny scares failed is an understatement.
 However, there’s no denying that this is accidentally one of the funniest horror flicks ever made.
 It’s a camp classic that must be seen the be believed and the best possible way to giggle yourself silly while shoving handfuls of Cadbury’s eggs into your face on Sunday.

 Finally, there’s only one rabbit that could possibly top this list.
 An absolutely nasty beast with big pointy teeth that completely ravaged King Arthur’s men in their quest for the Holy Grail.
 One of the most horrifying legends in English history vividly brought to life in this 70s masterpiece that is beloved by history buffs worldwide.
 Only watch the movie if you’ve got a strong stomach though, the filmmakers spared none of the gruesome details that have horrified Brits for centuries.